kitten/fluorine/docs/introduction/concepts.md

 ![The basic Flux data flow][flux-simple-diagram]

-The "View" part of your app is in most cases your React components.
-We do not want to refer to this as a necessity, though.
-Fluorine can and will support more UI libraries in the future.

-Your app's view is presented to the user and will be interactive, of course.
+The "view" is what a user sees.
+With React and other virtual DOM libraries, this is the manifestation of what ends up on the real Document Object Model (DOM).

-Interactions that need to mutate our managed state will need to dispatch new
+When a user interacts with that view, those interactions need to mutate the managed state.
+Those interactions need to trigger changes to the state by dispatching actions.
-actions:

 ![Dispatching new actions][flux-dispatch-diagram]

 In other words, actions describe mutations to our data, while the data itself is stored in the stores.

-Furthermore, as you can see on the two diagrams, all actions are dispatched on the Dispatcher.
-Think about it as your app's central event stream, that schedules tasks.
-If you talk about state and side effect management then the manager in that case is your Dispatcher.
+As you can see on the two diagrams, all actions are dispatched on the `Dispatcher`.
+Think about it as your app's central event stream, scheduling tasks for you.

+*The manager of your state and side effects is your Dispatcher.*

 The Dispatcher is the **single source of truth**.
 All stores are directly derived from it and react to its actions.

-More on the dispatcher and the stores will follow below:
-[Fully Reactive Dispatchers and Stores](#fully-reactive-dispatchers-and-stores)
+More on the dispatcher and the stores will follow in [Fully Reactive Dispatchers and Stores](#fully-reactive-dispatchers-and-stores)

 [flux-simple-diagram]: ../img/flux-simple-diagram.jpg